Diomedes: Book V

 Pandarus throws his spear mistakenly thinking he mortally wounds Diomedes.
 Diomedes returns the blow by throwing his spear at a bragging Pandarus, killing him instantly.
 Aeneas is left to fight against a now unarmed Diomedes, who picks up a huge stone and crushes Aeneas' hip with it.
-Fainting, Aeneas' mother protects him with her garment as Diomedes' comrade Sthenelus springs Aeneas' horses free from the Trojans and taken by Deipylus to their ships.
-Aphrodite drops her son, Aeneas, while under attack by Diomedes, who is following Athena's orders.
+Fainting, Aeneas' mother protects him with her garment as Diomedes' comrade Sthenelus springs Aeneas' horses free.
+They are taken by Deipylus to the Greek ships.
+Aphrodite drops Aeneas while under attack by Diomedes, who is following Athena's orders.
 Apollo comes to the rescue of Aeneas and sends the wounded Aphrodite fleeing back to Olympus.
 Disregarding Athena's advice, Diomedes attacks Apollo three times before he warns him not to match himself against immortals.
-Diomedes then withdraws from combat having failed to kill Aeneas, but succeeding in obtaining what he considers to be the finest steeds alive (and later in Book XXIII, winner of the chariot race for Patroclus, despite starting in last place).
+Diomedes then withdraws from combat having failed to kill Aeneas, but succeeding in obtaining what he considers to be the finest steeds alive (and later in Book XXIII, they would win the chariot race for Patroclus, despite starting in last place).